How AI Can Enhance Your Product and Customer Experience

-There are several emerging technologies that can help enhance customers’ experiences, such as 3D, Augmented Reality (AR), and Virtual Reality (VR).
+There are several emerging technologies which can help enhance a customer experience such as 3D, Augmented Reality (AR), and Virtual Reality (VR).
 These immersive solutions are like super-powers for your product information.
 They can be used to create a more rich, realistic, and appealing buying experience.
 In addition, they increase effectiveness as 3D interactive content drives 94% increase in page views and helps reduce costly returns.

-A better customer experience with a higher conversion rate and fewer returns means more revenue.
+A better customer experience with a higher conversion rate and fewer returns can mean more revenue.

 Dive Deeper : How to build it with Amazon AI Service — Amazon Sumerian

 MarketsandMarkets estimates the global PIM market size is expected to grow from USD 9.0 billion in 2020 to USD 16.0 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 12.2% the forecast period.
 The major factors driving the growth of the PIM industry include rising demand for PIM solution from flourishing eCommerce industry and increasing need to offering enhanced customer services.

 Product Experience Management is crucial to customer experience.
 Every interaction you have with your customers is an opportunity to create something truly remarkable.
 The product information you provide is an integral part of the customer journey.
 The quality of your product data influences the trust in your brand, your products, and ultimately the customer’s buying decision.

 What’s the expected business impact?

 - Customers switching companies due to poor service costs U.S. companies a total of $1.6 trillion.

 - Companies with a customer experience mindset drive revenue 4–8% higher than the rest of their industries.

 - 84% of companies that work to improve their customer experience report an increase in their revenue.